 Statues, paintings, architecture, songs, poems and plays can’t replicate the reality we see on screens now.

-As an actor, you’re given a front row seat from which to observe and participate in it.
+As an actor you have a front row seat from which to observe it and participate in it.